Trans Youth Groups

 - Body positivity workshop

 You don't need to be a member to attend the GI youth group, but young people who attend our events more than once are asked to become members of Gendered Intelligence youth.
 This helps us keep you up to date with what we're up to, and means you receive priority when applying to attend our arts projects and special trips.
 It also lets us build a picture of the needs and backgrounds of young people who come to Gendered Intelligence, which helps us make our service more inclusive and accessible for all.
-You can become a member by filling in this form.
-There is no cost to join.

 Want to get involved?